ploomber/sql/docs/mini-projects/recommendation-system/setting-up-etl.md

 2. Extract the data from the API response.
 3. Create a DuckDB instance and populate it with the extracted data.

-Let's create a Python script called `extract.py` in the `pipeline` folder.
+Let's create a Python script called `extract.py` in the `etl` folder.

 #### Key imports